 5V / 3A USB-C power supply for new Raspberry Pi 4

 The new models of Raspberry Pi 4 are equipped with a USB-C type connector.
 A power of at least 3A is necessary to power the new models of Raspberry Pi 4.

 UPS HAT for Raspberry Pi

-Expansion card (HAT) equipped with one or more high capacity batteries (18650) to power the Raspberry Pi 4 (or old models) in the event of a power failure (inverter or UPS system).
+Expansion board (HAT) equipped with one or more high capacity batteries (18650) to power the Raspberry Pi 4 (or old models) in the event of a power failure (inverter or UPS system).
 The HAT UPS also makes it easy to develop mobile projects requiring battery operation.
 For example robotics, RC, autonomous navigation, data logger.